FlinnBurgess/mars-rover/README.md

 -   Not enabling rovers to occupy the same space
 -   Warning when a rovers starting coordinates fall outside the bounds of the grid
 -   Protect against a grid size of 0
+-   Using TypeScript instead to aid with development process